hashicorp/packer/website/source/docs/builders/vmware.html.markdown

   five seconds and one minute 30 seconds, respectively.
 If this isn't specified, the default is 10 seconds.

+* `disk_size` (int) - The size of the hard disk for the VM in megabytes.
+  The builder uses expandable, not fixed-size virtual hard disks, so the actual file representing the disk will not use the full size unless it is full.
+  By default this is set to 40,000 (40 GB).

 * `guest_os_type` (string) - The guest OS type being installed.
 This will be set in the VMware VMX.
 By default this is "other".
 By specifying a more specific OS type, VMware may perform some optimizations or virtual hardware changes